 - Grade I-X from Kendriya Vidyalaya (Malleswaram-Bangalore, Danapur Cantt-Patna, ASC-Bangalore).

 - PUC (XI & XII) from National College, Basavangudi (Bangalore).
-Our PUC exams was very eventful (in the wrong way).
-We had re-exams after re-exams and finally the govt decide to introduce CET from our batch.
+Our PUC exams were very eventful (in the wrong way).

 - Under Graduate Degree (B.E.) in Computer Science & Engineering from SJCE, Mysore [3rd in class, 7th rank in Mysore University].